Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

-Let us touch a bit on the organisation of the paper.
 The paper can be divided into two big parts.
-The first one, consisting of Sections~\ref{sec:preliminaries}---\ref{sec:proof}, is devoted to the proof of \rf{thm:main}.
-The second one, spanned over Sections~\ref{sec:JohnsonPrelim}---\ref{sec:technical}, is devoted to the proof of the main technical Lemmas~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} used in the proof of \rf{thm:main}.
-The first part is self-contained and, assuming the correctness of the lemmas, can be read without the second part.
-For the first part, we assume basic familiarity with quantum query algorithms, while the second part mostly relies on the representation theory of the symmetric group.
+The first one, consisting of Sections~\ref{sec:preliminaries}--\ref{sec:lower}, covers quantum-computational aspect of the paper.
+The second one, spanning over Sections~\ref{sec:JohnsonPrelim}--\ref{sec:bigModule}, deals with the representation-theoretical machinery.
+Both parts are essentially independent from each other.
+In particular, the first part can be read without any representation-theoretical background.
+Similarly, the second part does not require any knowledge of quantum algorithms.

+The gateway between the two parts are the main technical Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} in \rf{sec:adversaryGeneral}.
+They characterise complexity with relation to various input resources as outlined above: copies of the state; state-generating, reflecting, and the membership oracles.
+These lemmata are proven in the second part of the paper.

+In \rf{sec:preliminaries}, we introduce the main notions from quantum computation.
+We define the state conversion and the function evaluation problems, formally define the input oracles mentioned above, and also explain how we allow access to various input oracles simultaneously.

+\rf{sec:adv} defines the general adversary bound, which is the main technical tool behind our lower bound.
+In essence, this section parallels \rf{sec:preliminaries} and shows how the corresponding algorithmic objects look from the lower bound perspective.
+The proofs of relevant results from~\cite{belovs:variations} and the related papers are given for completeness in the appendix.

+\rf{sec:lower} is the proof of \rf{thm:main}.
+First, we use the results of \rf{sec:adv} to formulate the optimisation problem yielding the lower bound for the approximate counting problem.
+Next, the main technical Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} are stated, from which the proof of the lower bound is obtained.

+\rf{sec:JohnsonPrelim} starts the second part of the paper.
+It contains the main results from representation theory of the symmetric group required for the proofs of Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm}.
+It also gives a representation-theoretical analysis of the $S_n$-module $\bC^{\binom{[n]}k}$.

+In \rf{sec:DeltaINormProof}, we prove the main lemma related to the membership oracle.
+In \rf{sec:FirstProofs}, we prove the main lemmata related to the remaining types of resources.
+They are related to the state $\psi_x$ from~\rf{eqn:psix} and are consequently based on representation-theoretical analysis of the $S_n$-module $\bC^{\binom{[n]}{k}}\otimes \bC^n$, which we perform in \rf{sec:bigModule}.

+The aim of \rf{app:upper} is to show that \rf{thm:main} is tight by providing the matching upper bounds.
+Most of the algorithms are rather simple, but not without an occasional twist.
+In Appendices~\ref{app:proofs} and~\ref{app:multipleProof}, we give proofs omitted from \rf{sec:adv}.
+In \rf{app:posWeighted}, we argue that a natural generalisation of positive-weighted adversary cannot be applied to this version of the counting problem.